 North Park is one of the hippest, most sought out neighborhoods in America to live in as mentioned in several magazines throughout the past several years.
 Once you visit or live in the community, it is easy to see why.
-North Park homes for sale are typically an eclectic mix of Craftsman, Spanish and California Bungalow homes.
+North Park homes for sale are typically an eclectic mix of Craftsman Houses, Spanish Style Homes and California Bungalow homes.

 The influx of investors coming into the marketplace, are building modern day Contemporary Homes.They then sell them for a profit.
 We call this “Flipped Homes.”
 People who have lived in the community for a long time are not too fond of flippers.
 They feel that they take away the charm.

 In 1893 North Park was intended to be Lemon Grove.
 Providing enough water for the lemon trees was always a problem.
 In the early 20th century, the area then began to be developed as one of San Diego’s first residential and commercial districts.
 Due to its central location and very robust business community, North Park has always been popular with home buyers.
 No matter what the style of home you are in, you’ll enjoy a close-knit community that values its status as a burgeoning metropolitan area while maintaining its small neighborhood vibe.
 The area is home to young families, artists, business professionals, college students, as well as retirees and the ever-present urban hipsters.

 North Park is home to three public elementary schools: McKinley, Jefferson, and Garfield.
 There is also St. Patrick’s, a private elementary school, as well as two private high schools: St. Augustine for boys and the Academy of Our Lady of Peace for girls.
 Nearby are two public high schools: Crawford High School and Hoover High School.